mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 kmsProviders
 ^^^^^^^^^^^^
 Multiple KMS providers may be specified.
-Initially, two KMS providers are supported: "aws" and "local".
-The kmsProviders map values differ by
-provider:
+The kmsProviders map values differ by provider ("aws", "azure", "gcp", and "local").
+The "local" provider is configured with master key material.
+The external providers are configured with credentials to authenticate.

 .. code:: typescript

    aws: {
       accessKeyId: String,
       secretAccessKey: String
+   }

+   azure: {
+      tenantId: String,
+      clientId: String,
+      clientSecret: String,
+      identityPlatformEndpoint: Optional<String> // Defaults to login.microsoftonline.com
+   }

+   gcp: {
+      email: String,
+      privateKey: String or byte[] // May be passed as a base64 encoded string.
+      endpoint: Optional<String> // Defaults to oauth2.googleapis.com
    }

    local: {